-11. Check the air pressure of the replaced tire.
+10. Check the air pressure of the replaced tire.

-Adjust the air pressure to the specification designated in Section 8.
+Adjust the air pressure to the specification designated on page 249 in Section 8.
 If the pressure is lower, drive slowly to the nearest service station and fill to the correct pressure.